UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

   instance is alive (i.e. will not be terminated) during the whole time of _lambda_ execution.
 - `createdNested` creates the _child_ `LifetimeDefinition` instance: it can be terminated if the _parent_ instance is terminated as well; or it can be terminated separately, while the parent instance stays alive.
-- `usingNested` is the same as the `createNested` method, but behaves like the `Closeable.use` pattern.
+- `usingNested` is the same as the `createNested` method but behaves like the `Closeable.use` pattern.

 See also:
 - `Lifetime.Eternal` is a global `Lifetime` instance that is never terminated.